 For a full list of all Cocker Spaniel types, check out our blog.

-Our explanation of the differences between Cocker Spaniels and Springer Spaniels might also be helpful.
+Our explanation of the differences between Cocker Spaniels and Springer Spaniels might also be helpful and we also find a lot of people want to understand what a show Cocker Spaniel is.
+Click here to more about this.

 On average, Cocker Spaniel puppies cost between £600 to £1500 in the UK as of 2023.
 When looking for a puppy, it’s vital you take the time to research reputable breeders to ensure a healthy and well-adjusted puppy.
 Reputable breeders promote responsible pet ownership and the ethical treatment of animals.
 Choosing a responsible source ensures the well-being of the dog, reduces overpopulation, and supports the preservation of breed standards and quality.